How to Choose a Montessori School

 To operate as a true Montessori school, the Head of School or Directors should hold an accredited Montessori credential and have hands-on classroom experience.
 In our view, school owners should also meet these same standards, as their leadership profoundly impacts the integrity of the Montessori philosophy.
 This experience is essential for providing teachers, parents, and students with the guidance and support they need—something best delivered by those deeply rooted in Montessori principles.
 Additionally, directors are required to hold a state-issued Director’s Certificate from child care licensing authorities.
 We encourage families to ask to see these certifications, as the quality of your child’s Montessori education is directly tied to the knowledge and dedication of the school’s leadership.

-At our school, both owners and Heads of School are degreed, Montessori credentialed, have taught at both Elementary and Primary levels, and hold a Director’s Certificate from Texas Health and Human Services – Child Care Regulation.
-Primary levels, and hold a director’s certification from the Texas Health and Human Services – Child Care Regulation.
+At our school, both Heads of School (the owners) are degreed, Montessori credentialed, have taught at both Elementary and Primary levels, and hold a Director’s Certificate from Texas Health and Human Services – Child Care Regulation.
+Our Operations Director holds a Montessori credential, has classroom experience, and holds a Directors Certificate from Texas Health and Human Services – Child Care Regulation.

 Montessori Credentialed Teachers

-The lead teachers in our Toddler, Primary, and Elementary programs are required to hold an accredited Montessori credential, ensuring they bring authentic Montessori principles into the classroom.
+The lead teachers in our Toddler, Primary, and Elementary programs are required to hold an accredited Montessori credential at the level they teach, ensuring they bring authentic Montessori principles into the classroom.
 In addition, our Elementary teachers must also hold a bachelor’s degree to meet the highest standards of academic excellence.

 We take pride in the fact that every one of our lead teachers is Montessori credentialed and brings a wealth of experience, passion, and dedication to fostering a nurturing and enriching learning environment for every child.